n-hass/n-hass/README.md

 Most of my time is spent working on closed-source projects which can't be seen here.

 I love low-level system stuff.
 Please don't ask me to make a front-end.
-I will do it in assembly and it won't be portable.

 <!---
 n-hass/n-hass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.